 When you’re running a healthcare practice, search engine optimization (SEO) is key for helping you improve your online visibility, which can attract new website visitors and reach new audiences.

-This post will outline 7 SEO tips that will help you reach the right people and attract more patients.
+This post will outline 7 SEO tips to help you reach the right people and attract more patients.
 Read on to learn more.Image Credit

-A Google My Business (GMB) listing allows you to provide Google users with more information about your practice, its operations, your most important details, and what previous patients have thought of your services.
+A Google My Business (GMB) listing lets you provide Google users with more information about your practice, its operations, your most important details, and what previous patients have thought of your services.

 It’s a great tool for businesses with physical locations because these listings tend to show up for local searches.
 They also appear on the right-hand side of the Google search results on a desktop or at the top of the results on mobile, so it’s definitely worth looking into registering a GMB listing for your business.

-To claim your listing, visit the Google My Business site and click on the ‘manage now’ prompt.
+Visit the Google My Business site and click on the ‘manage now’ prompt to claim your listing.
 Then you can input basic information about your practice like the name, phone number, address, and website of your business.
 Having an optimized GMB listing can help you extend the reach of your healthcare practice so you can attract more patients in your local area.

 Make sure you get the most out of the Google My Business features, so you’re providing prospective patients with as much information as possible.
 It’s also worth noting that Google has been releasing new features over the last year to help businesses and organizations to keep their customers up to date during the ongoing pandemic.
 If you would like to learn more about this, make sure you check out Roadside Dental Marketing’s guide to updating your Google My Business listing for a Covid-19 reopening.